Adittt17/sentiment_analysis_indonlu/README.md

 - Git LFS — to store large model weights (>500MB)
 - Streamlit — for quick demo deployment (optional)

+📺 Try the Web App

+Want to see the model in action?
+👉 Access the live UI here: https://sentiment-analysis-indonlu.streamlit.app/

 📁 Model File

 Make sure the trained model is stored in the following path: